fastoch/Linux/Ansible.md

 Only the **tasks** folder is actually required in an Ansible role.
 This is the folder where you put the tasks that you want to be run when that role is being applied.

-And inside the tasks folder, we have a `main.yml`, which is the only file that's required in a role.
+And inside the tasks folder, we have a `main.yml` file, which is the only file that's required in a role.
 ![image](https://github.com/fastoch/Linux/assets/89261095/9e126b14-ce2b-4f61-9af5-a3350dba9cb2)

-This `main.yml` file imports and runs a lot of other **.yml** files.
+This `main.yml` file actually imports and runs a lot of other **.yml** files.
-And each of those files corresponds to a specific task.
+And each of those .yml files corresponds to a specific task.

 For example:
 - `desktop_environments/gnome/keybindings.yml` is where I set all of my keyboard shortcuts
 - `desktop_environments/gnome/appearance.yml` is where I set my wallpaper and other stuff
+- `desktop_environments/gnome/terminal.yml` contains all settings for customizing my terminal
 - `software/firefox.yml` will install firefox
+- `software/docker.yml` will install Docker
 - ...

-@16/68
+You can pretty much configure anything using Ansible automation capabilities.

+## Setting up the Git repo

+Now that you've seen how my config looks like, it's time for me to show you how to create your own.

+For this example, I will use Github, but you don't have to.
+It really doesn't matter where you host your code, so long as you have a Git repo that you can access from a terminal.

+- create a brand new repository
+-

+@18/68

 ---
 EOF